bulingen/my_bouncing_ball_sim/README.md

 # Bouncing Ball Simulator

-A simple Stonefish simulator demonstrating a bouncing ball on a flat surface.
+A simple Stonefish simulator demonstrating a ball in the ocean.

 ## Prerequisites